Recursion-Group-K/sketch/README.md

 #### Gallery

-All users can view the artworks created by authenticated users.
+All users can view the artworks created by other users.
 Authenticated users have the option to choose whether to add their artwork to the gallery.

 ![gallery](https://github.com/Recursion-Group-K/sketch/assets/66197642/26265d58-5d17-4017-8796-c9fb628ecbe3)